blainehansen/project-f/lib/README.md

 ## The builtin `show`

+TODO

 # Class and Style Bindings

-Still figuring this out.
+TODO Still figuring this out.
 Dynamic metas can do some of this lifting, but ultimately there's a lot of options here.

 # Conditional Rendering